se-almina/PINTRIP-SDP/README.md

 This is a project built using the MERN stack and it is a Travel Blogging and Recommendation System PINTRIP.

+The project is deployed using Render and it can be found on the following link: https://pintrip-front.onrender.com/

 ---

 > Almina Sehic